 Creating a Turnitin Assignment in Courses

 Turnitin is an online plagiarism detection service that can help promote academic integrity.
-The "Originality Check" service is fully integrated within the Assignments tool of Courses (powered by Sakai).
+The "Originality" service is fully integrated within the Assignments tool of Courses (powered by Sakai).
+Similarity and AI scores are not definite proof of dishonesty, but the scores can alert the instructor that a discussion may be needed with the student on proper use of cited work or AI writing tools.
 Professors should review the University Turnitin Policy and follow these best practices:

 - Enable the tool within a class assignment to educate students about academic integrity and hold all students equally accountable.
 Avoid scanning individual papers.